bradberger/staticjs/README.md

 - Full test suite
 - Better documentation
-- `livereload` for development
-- JS linting for development
-- JS linting for testing
 - Media type support for CSS
-- Replacing of images in the DOM after loaded
-- Support for any other type of file to pre-load (webfonts, etc.)
 - Rewrite relative url's inside JS/CSS loaded with `cache()`.